A person giving a shoulder massage to a child on a bed in a warmly lit room, with a cabinet and a small rack in the background.

 History of Osteopathy

 A.T.
 Still’s life encompassed a wide range of experiences, as farmer, hunter, inventor, physician, abolitionist, surgeon, legislator, author, father, and husband.
 He had a deep respect for nature and was one of the first western physicians to fully appreciate the body’s ability to heal itself.
-As a young person he spent time with the Shawnee tribe of indigenous people and incorporated aspects of their traditional bodywork into what would later become osteopathy.
+As a young person he spent time with the Shawnee tribe of indigenous people and it’s hypothesized that he incorporated aspects of their traditional bodywork into what would later become osteopathy.

 Like many other instances of cultural appropriation, he did not credit the Shawnee tribe for sharing their knowledge, and the origins and lineage of osteopathy are not routinely taught in medical schools.
 Osteopathy is the root of several traditions of bodywork including chiropractic and craniosacral therapy, all which do not formally acknowledge their lineage.
 Millions of people have benefitted from this knowledge without proper acknowledgement.
 Therefore I will donate 1% of her profits to the Shawnee Tribe.